janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 Matt shows three different ways to implement a path-tracer / ray casting example, analyzing the plus/minuses for the different strategies.
 A surprising result for me was that in this case the branch prediction was dominating the implementation style.

-## Louis Dion - ABI’s for dummies
+## Louis Dionne - ABI’s for dummies

 Also recommended to watch on YouTube if you care about ABI stability.
 Very nice talk.
 What surprised me was the `Foo() = delete;` can introduce a breaking ABI change!

 ## J.F.
-Bastian - Deprecation of volatile
+Bastien - Deprecation of volatile

 This was a really good talk on the history and future of volatile.
 Recommended talk to watch when it goes online.